Getting Started with Nebula Pulse

 Installation

-Run the automated installer on your Docker Swarm manager node.
-For existing installations, see .
+Run the automated installer on your Docker Swarm manager node:

 curl -fsSL https://get.nebula-pulse.io/install.sh | sudo bash